2 people accused of helping Holyoke shooting suspect arrested as mother whose baby died recovers

 HOLYOKE, Mass.
 (AP) — Two more people have been charged in connection with a shooting investigation in Holyoke, Massachusetts, during which a pregnant woman on a bus was hit by gunfire and delivered a baby that later died.

 On Monday, Jay Marie Rosado-Rosario, 29, was arraigned on a charge of accessory after the fact — murder, and her bail was set at $5,000, the Hampden County District Attorney’s office said in a news release.
 Her next court date is scheduled for Nov.
-17.
+17. A phone message seeking comment was left with her attorney.

 Jose Galarza, 31, was scheduled to be arraigned on the same charge Tuesday.

-Attorney information was not immediately available for them, according to online court records.
+Attorney information was not immediately available for him, according to the clerk’s office of the Holyoke District Court.

 Rosado-Rosario and Galarza are accused of helping Kermith Alvarez, 28, of Holyoke, who was named as a suspect last week and has not been found.